 How have horses influenced or changed your life?

 I think that having horses in my life has taught me a number of things over the years and shaped me into the person I am today.
-I believe owning and loving horses teaches you to be resilient, patient, makes you manage your time and money, and keeps you fit and active.
+I believe owning and loving horses teaches you to be resilient and patient, makes you manage your time and money, and keeps you fit and active.
 After my accident, horses really were like therapy for me.
 They are amazing animals and always give me a lift whenever I’m feeling down.

 You started your equestrian career as an eventer.
 What made you choose this discipline?